 - Give or refuse consent for recordings, photographs, films or other images to be produced, unless it is for identification, diagnosis or treatment.

 - Speak alone with anyone you wish while in the hospitals or health centers unless your health care provider determines it is not in your best medical interest.

-- Choose who may visit with you during your inpatient stay, regardless of whether the visitor is a family member, a spouse, a domestic partner (including a same-sex domestic partner), or other type of visitor unless the visitor's presence compromises yours or others' rights, safety, or health.
-You have the right to withdraw such consent to visitation at any time.
+- Accept or refuse visits from anyone you choose unless the visitor's presence compromises yours or others' rights, safety or health.
+This includes family members, a spouse, a domestic partner (including a same-sex domestic partner) or any other type of visitor.
+You have the right to withdraw (cancel) a consent to visitation at any time.
 If the patient is a minor, it is the parents or legal guardians who have this right.
-Learn more about family presence and visitation.

 - Speak or meet with clergy of your choice.

 - Request an Ethics Committee consultation for guidance on health care decision making.
 To make a request, contact the hospital paging operator at 734-936-4000 and ask for the Ethics Consultant on call for the Adult Ethics Committee or Pediatric Ethics Committee.

 Michigan Medicine patients and families are encouraged to participate in the care and the decision-making at the level with which they are comfortable.
 As such, patients can:

 - Have a family member or other representative and your own physician notified of your admission to the hospital.